jrandleman/EScheme/doc/primitives.md

 defined.
 Note that <symbol> may be an object property chain too, hence (set! obj.prop 42) is valid syntax!

-May assign several variables to values in a list.
+May assign several variables to values in a list or vector.
 For example:
 (set! a b (list 1 2)) sets variables <a> to 1 and <b> to 2.
   * Alias <list> with <ls> to quickly create multiple values!
 ```